Argoneum/masternode/README.md

+# IMPORTANT:
+> this script and repository is forked from Argo.
+It can be used as a reference, but should be revised.
+Meanwhile please use the oficially supported automated masternode install script from release notes.

 # Masternode guide and script files related to Argoneum masternode

 Welcome to our Argoneum masternode repository.
 Here you find guides like how to update your running masternode, how to setup a new masternode and some hints how to fix issues, which we heard about from our community.